zgordan/OrderMakerServer/README.md

 Demo Server: https://demo.mtdkey.com/

 ## How to start
-ℹ️ _This manual is intended for system administrators_
+1. Create a database using Demo Server ☝️

-1. Open the Configurator and Form Template Builder.
+2. Open the Configurator and Form Template Builder.
 Create a form.
 Then use the Action button to create the Part form (section).
 Open the created section and then create some field using Action button.
-2. Open the Users menu and Policy Template Designer.
+3. Open the Users menu and Policy Template Designer.
 Create a policy and name it Default.
 Use the "Action" button and click "Select All".
 Click Save button.
-3. Open the "Users" menu and the "Accounts" module (list of users).
+4. Open the "Users" menu and the "Accounts" module (list of users).
 Click your account name and select the Default value in the Policy field.
 Click the Save button.

 After all this, you will open the Desktop menu item and see your first database.